nmaswood/Interview-Tips/README.md

 * Do a little research on the company's open source/blog if its out there

 # Misc
+* Use a head set, typing can get noisey af especially if you type like me and that can get distracting!
 * These things can be kind of shit show, but no matter what just stay calm and have fun
 * Always be good/nice to the recruiter, if it doesn't work out maybe it will next year
 * It's only a tech job ... chill out...